-I am a mother who had the honour of being invited to sit on the working committee for the production of this guide.
+This text was written by a mother who was invited to sit on the working committee who supported the production of the original version of the guide.

 IF I HAD TO SUMMARIZE THE GUIDE'S CONTENTS, I WOULD SAY "EVERYTHING DEPENDS ON THE BONDS THAT ARE CREATED" WITH THE SCHOOL.
 THE COMMUNITY, OR A PERSON OF TRUST.
 IN MOST CASES, THE DOORWAY TO CREATING THIS BOND IS THE PARENT.